gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/wait_wake.md

 # wait() and wake()

-In order to improve the handling of messages in the Gear program, the use of the `exec::wait()` and `exec::wake()` functions can be beneficial:
+In order to enhance message handling in the Gear program, utilizing the `exec::wait()` and `exec::wake()` functions can be advantageous:

 ## Wait

-`exec::wait()`: pause the current message handling.
-It completes the current message handle execution with a special result and puts this message into the waiting queue.
-The message can then be awakened using the corresponding `exec::wake()` function at a later time.
-When a message goes into the waiting state using the `exec::wait()` function, all the changes made by the program before the wait call are saved.
-These changes are stored in the program's persistent storage, so they are not lost when the current message handling is paused.
-When a message is waiting, all gas that hasn't been spent yet is attributed to that message in the waiting queue.
-If the gas runs out while the message is waiting, it will not be awakened, and the program can be stuck in an intermediate state.
-This is very important to realize that each block of a message's presence in the queue is charged for in the form of some amount of gas.
+`exec::wait()`: Pauses the current message handling process, completing it with a special result and placing the message into the waiting queue.
+The message can later be awakened using the corresponding `exec::wake()` function.
+When a message enters the waiting state with `exec::wait()`, all changes made by the program before the wait call are preserved.
+These changes are stored in the program's persistent storage, ensuring they are not lost when message handling is paused.
+While a message is in the waiting state, all remaining gas is allocated to that message in the waiting queue.
+If the gas is depleted while the message is waiting, it will not be awakened, potentially causing the program to become stuck in an intermediate state.
+It is crucial to understand that each block of a message's presence in the queue incurs a charge in the form of gas.

 Therefore, Gear also provides the ability to enter a waiting state for a certain number of blocks using the `exec::wait_for` and `exec::wait_up_to` functions:

-- `exec::wait_for(duration)`: The message waits for the specified number of blocks, and after that time, it wakes up itself if it hasn't been woken up before.
-If the message doesn't have enough gas to pay for the specified number of blocks, then the function panics;
+- `exec::wait_for(duration)`: With this function, the message pauses and waits for a specific number of blocks to pass.
+After this time has elapsed, if the message hasn't already been awakened, it will wake up on its own.
+However, if the message doesn't have enough gas to cover the cost of waiting for the specified number of blocks, the function will cause an panic.

-- `exec::wait_up_to(duration)`: The message waits for the number of blocks that it has enough gas to pay for, and this number of blocks does not exceed the specified duration.
+- `exec::wait_up_to(duration)`: This function allows the message to wait for a duration of time, but it only waits for as many blocks as it has enough gas to pay for.
+It ensures that the waiting time does not exceed the specified duration.

 ## Wake
 `exec::exec::wake()`: Resume the execution of a message that was previously paused using the wait function.
 When the wake function is called with a valid message_id, it will take the message out of the waiting queue and put it back into the processing queue.